wpidlib/WPID-Library-Docs/markdown/library implementation/LibraryImplementation.md

 LIBS = --start-group libwpid.a -lv5rt -lstdc++ -lc -lm -lgcc --end-group
 ```

-Now you are all set!
-You can start using the library.
+## Using the Library
+Now that you have added all the files you can start using the library.
+This involves including the header files that you need to use, or you could just include "wpid.h" in your files to access the entire library.
+This will be explained more in the other tutorials.

 If you ever need a quick referenece to the library, you can look at the .h files to find all the function prototypes and classes.
 The .a archive file is essentially a minified version of the source code, and gets compiled alongside your program.

 ---
 ## Creating your own Library